maksderylo/Portfolio-Website/src/posts/2025-09-27-automatic-code-quality-checks.md

 # Prerequisites

 - A GitHub repository for your project.
+- Admin access to that repository to add secrets and modify Github Actions settings.
 (In case you chose to use GitLab or Bitbucket, the steps will be similar, but the tutorial is tailored to GH.)
 - Understand from Scitools license
   (Single student rather than entire developing team needs to acquire it, it's reused on every run)